-Hollywood as a real location where movies are made, and film stars live is more of a romantic dream than a reality in the 21st Century, but there's one spot you can nail down that's Hollywood for sure - the Hollywood Sign.
+The Hollywood of the past with movie studios and homes of movie stars is more of a romantic dream than a reality in the 21st Century, but there's one attraction you can see that's iconic Hollywood for sure - the Hollywood Sign.

 08 of 12

-Disneyland holds an undeniable place in American culture.
-The first theme park ever still sets the standards for all others, regularly raising the bar in innovative entertainment.
+Disneyland holds an important place in American culture.
+The first theme park ever still sets the standards for all others, regularly raising the bar in innovative entertainment and family-oriented fun.

 09 of 12

-It's hard to resist the appeal of extremes and Badwater is not only the lowest spot in the United States at 282 ft (86 m) below sea level but also the site of the highest temperature ever recorded.
-It was 134°F (56.7°C) here on July 10, 1913 - and it's only 85 miles away from Mount Whitney, the highest point in the contiguous United States.
+It's hard to resist the appeal of extremes and Badwater Basin is not only the lowest spot in the United States at 282 ft (86 m) below sea level but also the site of the highest temperature ever recorded.
+It was 134 degrees F (56.7 C) there on July 10, 1913.
+It's only 85 miles away from Mount Whitney, the highest point in the contiguous United States.

-All of Death Valley looks like it was designed by a minimalist, and Badwater could be the starkest spot in the entire national park, a wide, flat salt pan that dwarfs even the largest crowds of humans who walk out onto it.
+All of Death Valley looks like it was designed by a minimalist, and Badwater could be the starkest spot in the entire national park, a wide, flat salt pan.

 10 of 12

-California's beaches are part of its mystique, embedded in pop culture since the Beach Boys crooned about them and Frankie Avalon kissed Annette Funicello on them in the movies.
+California's beaches are part of its mystique, embedded in pop culture since the Beach Boys crooned about them and Frankie Avalon kissed Annette Funicello on a beach towel in the movies.

 Surfing is also an integral part of California beach culture, so important that cities go to court for the right to call themselves Surf City.
-And some of the world's biggest surf draws elite surfers to the Mavericks surfing competition - but only when the waves are big enough.
+And some of the world's biggest waves draw elite surfers to the Mavericks surfing competition near Half Moon Bay—but only when the waves are big enough.

-If you're from a landlocked place, a visit to a California beach is an absolute must - but even if you live near the sea, you wouldn't have to look far to find one that's different than what you have at home.
-In California, you can find urban beaches lined with houses and sidewalks, rocky sea stacks bathed in mist, beaches covered in purple sand or pebbly stretches full of sea glass.
+If you're from a landlocked place, a visit to a California beach is an absolute must.
+Even if you live near the sea, you won't have to look far to find a California beach that's different than what you have at home.
+In California, you can find urban beaches lined with houses and sidewalks, rocky sea stacks bathed in mist, beaches covered in purple sand, or pebbly stretches full of sea glass.

 11 of 12